virtualsquare/vuos/man/vusu.1.md

 # DESCRIPTION

-`vusu` allows to run commands with a substitute user and group ID (in VUOS).
+`vusu` allows one to run commands with a substitute user and group ID (in VUOS).
 It requires a module loaded in VUOS able to redefine uid/gid, e.g. `unrealuidgid`.

 When called without arguments, `vusu` defaults to running an interactive shell as